There are some similarities between anxiety and depression, but there are also many key differences between these two mental health disorders.

 Anxiety and depression are two of the most common mental health disorders.
 According to the Anxiety and Depression Association of America, approximately 40 million American adults have at least one type of anxiety disorder.
 Around 16 million American adults have major depressive disorder.
 While those two types of disorders are prevalent and frequently co-occur, they are different conditions.

 Determining if someone has anxiety versus depression can be difficult because the two share many symptoms.
-Distinguishing between depression versus anxiety can be challenging and many assign incorrect symptoms to each.
 There are distinguishable characteristics for each, and understanding the differences is essential to understanding the disorders.

 Article at a Glance: